chromium7/mangovodo/README.md

 - Activate virtual environment and start celery in the project directory
 - Activate virtual environment and run `python manage.py runserver`

+### or - Run with docker-compose (make sure docker is running)

+- docker-compose up --build

 ## Explanations

 The followings are the explanations for each file / folders displayed in the main directory of this repository.